tidyverse/dbplyr/tests/testthat/_snaps/table-name.md

       as_table_name("x")
     Condition
       Error in `as_table_name()`:
-      ! argument "con" is missing, with no default Code
+      ! `con` is absent but must be supplied.
+    Code
       as_table_name(c("x", "y"), con)
     Condition